 Looking to get straight into it and jump start your Project with Mastt?
-You've come to the right place, as this quick start-up article will help you learn all the basics to get going ASAP and avoid building spreadsheets.
+You've come to the right place!
+This quick start-up article will help you learn all the basics to get going ASAP and avoid building spreadsheets.

 1. Navigate to a Project

-If you have access to a Portfolio, it will show in the Project drop-down menu prepended with 'Program'.
+If you have access to a Program, it will show in the Project drop-down menu prepended with 'Program'.

 2. View the different Modules

-Once you've selected a Project, you will be redirected in the Project's 'Cost' Module.
-You can navigate to other modules like the Dashboard by accessing the Hamburger Menu.
+Once you've selected a Project, you will be redirected to the Project's 'Dashboard' Module.
+You can navigate to other modules like Cost Module by accessing the Hamburger Menu.

 3. Quick 'Cost' Module Overview